MTelling/WikiXMLDumpToJSON/README.md

 The Splitter consists of three commands: `split-wiki`, `get-page`, `get-pages`.
 - The `split-wiki` command splits a Wikipedia XML file into several JSON files.
 - The `get-page` command gets the JSON version of a single page.
 You must run the split wiki command first.
 - The `get-pages` command collects several pages defined in a txt file, into a single JSON file.
+This file should just contain the name of each article needed alone on each line.
 This is useful for testing.

 To use any of the commands run `python src/WikiSplitter.py {command}`.